OpenFn/blog/_posts/2020-07-01-KGVK-case-study.md

 ---
 layout: post
-title: 'Providing Instant Analysis For Household Surveys For KGVK'
+title: 'Enhanced Data Access And Monitoring For Household Surveys'
 author: leilei
 categories:
   [
     case study,
     KGVK,
     TVM,
-    automation,
-    integration,
+    data integration,
     ODK,
     Salesforce,
   ]
 image: assets/images/kgvk.jpg
-featured: true
+featured: false
 ---

-_In the past, it took KGVK months to digitize and analyze the data received from the survey before sharing static reports with key staff.
-Now using OpenFn, KGVK is able to monitor data in near-time and better serve the needs of their communities._
+_In the past, it took KGVK months to digitize and analyze survey data before sharing reports with key staff.
+Using OpenFn, KGVK was able to monitor data in near real-time and better serve the needs of its communities._

-### KGVK is a non-profit organization with a mission to improve the livelihood of Jharkhand villagers.
+### KGVK is a non-profit organization with a mission to improve the livelihood of Jharkhand villagers in India.

-KGVK has developed an integrated approach called the Total Village Management model (TVM).
+KGVK has developed an integrated approach to development called the [Total Village Management model (TVM)](https://www.kgvk.org/tvm.html).
 This approach, adapted to the rural setting, focuses on different key areas: natural resources management, education, renewable energy, livelihood, women’s empowerment, capacity building, resource mobilisation, infrastructure development, and health, nutrition, and sanitation.

-As part of the TVM intervention, KGVK administers an in-depth household survey to tens of thousands of beneficiaries around Jharkhand each year.
-This survey allows them to evaluate access to education, financial services, healthcare, and agriculture across the villages.
+As part of its TVM intervention, KGVK administers an in-depth household survey to tens of thousands of beneficiaries around Jharkhand each year.
+This survey allows KGVK to evaluate access to education, financial services, healthcare, and agriculture across the villages.

-### However, it took KGVK months to digitize and analyze the data received from the household surveys before sharing static reports with key staff.
+### Without data integration, it took KGVK months to digitize, analyze, and report on the survey data.

-Using OpenFn to configure ODK-to-Salesforce integration, KGVK was able to access dynamic dashboards of the village surveys.
-The ability to monitor data in near real-time enabled  faster analysis of the surveys so that KGVK could more quickly adjust their programs to better serve the needs of their communities.
+Using OpenFn to configure a ODK-to-Salesforce integration, KGVK was able to connect is mobile survey collection tool (ODK) with its M&E database (Salesforce).
+The real-time data flow enabled KGVK to build dynamic dashboards to monitor the village surveys, ensuring faster analysis.
+With enhanced data access, KGVK can more regularly evaluate and adjust its programs to better serve the needs of the Jharkhand communities it serves.

 _The photo above was originally posted on the KGVK Achievements [site](https://www.kgvk.org/achievements.html)._